Malcolm Atkin Military Research

 Officers were commissioned into the Home Guard and carried Military Identity Cards identifying themselves as such.
 The details of the patrols were posted locally in Home Guard battalion Part II Orders.
 Unfortunately these sources are still not generally accessible and so the level of detail that they contain regarding the Auxiliary Units has gone largely un-noticed.
 From 1 September 1942, as both a belated attempt to increase security at a local level and to regularise their structure, the patrols were removed from the local Home Guard battalion structure to be administered by three regional TAAs (Inverness, York and Reading).
 All Home Guard and Auxiliers had their civilian ID Cards embossed with the War Office stamp and the inked in name of their issuing Home Guard battalion.
 To avoid the ID Cards of Auxiliers exciting curiosity by being identified by the names of non-local TAAs, from October the Auxiliary Units were titled as GHQ reserve battalions of the Home Guard.
 In effect they were now organised as an echo of an army Independent Brigade.
 Inverness TAA managed 201 Battalion covered Scotland and Northumberland; York TAA managed 202 Battalion from Yorkshire to the Severn-Thames line; and Reading TAA managed 203 Battalion for the Southern and South-East commands.
 It is only then that details of the patrols stopped being posted locally on Battalion noticeboards within Part II Orders.
 Transfers to the 'reserve battalion' continued to be noted in Home Guard Battalion Part II Orders.
 In 1941 the names of the commanders of XII Corps Observation Unit were published in the Home Guard List for South East Command.
 It is ironic that although the HDO and the SDB of the Auxiliary Units in 1940 were taught to identify enemy troops by their badges, after October 1943 the Auxiliary Units were given distinctive shoulder flashes of the 201, 201 or 203 'reserve battalions' that identified them in small rural areas as something special.
 These were worn with the standard Home Guard shoulder title and county patch.
 Although no doubt exciting local curiosity, the saving grace was that the 1940s British public were used to 'not ask questions'!

-Tellingly, service in the operational branch of the Auxiliary Units counted towards overall service in the Home Guard.
-This was included as such in their Home Guard Stand Down Certificate and was used to calculate entitlement to the Defence Medal (which required 1080 days service overall).
-Members of the Special Duties Branch of the Auxiliary Units did not qualify for the Defence Medal ... because unlike the operational patrols, they were classed as civilian in a role analogous to Section VII of SIS and therefore unable to receive public acknowledgement.
+Tellingly, service in the operational branch of the Auxiliary Units counted towards overall service in the Home Guard, as calculated from their enrolment forms.
+This was included as such in their Home Guard Stand Down Certificate and was used to assess entitlement to the Defence Medal (which required 1080 days service overall).
+Members of the Special Duties Branch of the Auxiliary Units did not qualify for the Defence Medal.
+This was because, unlike the operational patrols, they were classed as civilian in a role analogous to Section VII of SIS and therefore unable to receive public acknowledgement.
 In the face of all of this evidence it is hard to maintain the romantic myth that there was no connection between the Home Guard and the operational branch of the Auxiliary Units or indeed that the latter were 'civilian'.

 Home Guard enrolment form for George Dalley showing endorse-ments for his promotions within the Auxiliary Units and part of the calculations for length of Home Guard service that included his time in the Auxiliary Units.